yasindevops/PhonebookApp/README.md

   - The Web Application should be accessible via web browser from anywhere.

 - Lastly, you are requested to push this program to the project repository on the Github and deploy your solution in the development environment on AWS Cloud using AWS Cloudformation Service to showcase your project.
-In the development environment, you can configure your Cloudformation template using the followings,
+In the development environment, you can configure your Cloudformation template using the followings;

   - The application stack should be created with new AWS resources.